 Once your document loads you’ll see the Frase editor with a right-hand panel showing SERP research data.
 This is the core of Frase’s value.

-The right panel shows:
+The right panel typically includes:

 - Top URLs — the pages currently ranking for your keyword with their word counts and topic scores